localdevices/LiveORC/README.md

 you create here have all possibilities.
 Only superusers can create new users and new institutes.
 Superusers can also create new superusers.
 Superusers can see, change or delete datasets created by any user, also users that do not belong to the institute of that superuser.
 Therefore, be careful with the creation of too many superusers.
-Superuser accounts are typically needed for administrators only.
+Superuser accounts are typically needed for administrators only, and can be the cause of vulnerabilities of your infrastructure.

+> [!NOTE]
+> Create your first super user by filling in the details in the very first start screen.
+You will not see this
+> screen again (unless you entirely delete your database 😉).
+Your email address will be your username.

 Once you have created one superuser, you will go to the main page.
-When you log off (see top right) you will go to a login screen, where you can log in again with your earlier made username and password.
+When you log off (see top right) you will go to a login screen, where you can log in again with your earlier made username (email) and password.

 ## Your first institute
 As a user, you can: